AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

+In the coming years, firms will have the option to use Artificial intelligence (AI) systems to correct worker mistakes across a wide array of settings.
+This is due to the confluence of two forces.
+First, machine learning algorithms are becoming increasingly good at prediction.
+Some examples of machine learning algorithms eclipsing experts include bail judges predicting pretrial misconduct (\cite{Kleinberg2018}), radiologists predicting pneumonia from chest X-rays (\cite{Rajpurkar2017}; \cite{Topol2019}), and workforce professionals predicting productivity for hiring and promotion (\cite{Chalfin2016}).
+Second, there has been a big drop in the cost of monitoring worker behavior, brought about by the rise in digitization.\footnote{The strong impact of these complementary forces -- digitization and AI -- was demonstrated by \textcite{Raymond2024} in the real estate market.}

-Although AI is accurate enough to overrule human mistakes, humans are allowed to make the initial decision (kept ``in the loop'') for social reasons (tradition, comfort, fairness, etc.), labor market concerns (union power, contractual responsibilities, inequality considerations, etc.), or because humans perform better in general since they can incorporate additional information, understand context, handle edge cases, and adapt to changing circumstances.
-Thus, keeping human decision-making in place while using AI to overrule erroneous human decisions appears to be a straightforward improvement for societal welfare.
-In fact, recent papers in the economics literature have shown that there are large potential gains from using AI to overrule human mistakes in other high-stakes settings, including law (e.g., \cite{Kleinberg2018}; \cite{Rambachan2022}) and medicine (e.g., \cite{Raghu2019}).
+For a concrete example of the potential for AI oversight, consider Zalando, a leading e-commerce company specializing in fashion retail.
+Zalando allows category managers to suggest discounts based on their private information about fashion trends. \textcite{Huelden2024} show that while human interventions appear promising, the negative impact of poor interventions (stemming from overconfidence and other biases) offsets the benefits of good interventions (based on private information).
+However, they show that using algorithmic tools to predict and block undesirable human interventions has the potential to recoup these gains.
+In fact, recent papers in the economics literature have shown that there are large potential gains from using AI to overrule human mistakes in other high-stakes settings, including law (e.g., \cite{Rambachan2022}) and medicine (e.g., \cite{Raghu2019}).

+Using AI to overrule human errors appears to be a straightforward improvement for societal welfare.
 However, assessing the full impact of AI oversight requires understanding whether its presence alters human decision-making.
-While a large amount of research has focused on how humans respond when assisted by AI, very little is known about how humans respond when their decisions might be overruled by AI.
-Because being overruled can carry psychological costs (e.g., shame and embarrassment of being overruled) and psychological benefits (e.g., relief at having their mistakes fixed), individuals might alter their decision-making under AI oversight.
-This illustrates how insights from behavioral economics can play a key role in understanding AI-human interactions (\cite{Camerer2019}).
+While a large amount of research has focused on how humans respond when assisted by AI (e.g., \cite{Hoffman2018}, \cite{Mills2022}, \cite{Raymond2024}), very little is known about how humans respond when their decisions might be overruled by AI.
+Because being overruled can carry psychological costs (e.g., shame and embarrassment of being overruled) and psychological benefits (e.g., relief at having their mistakes fixed), individuals might alter their decision-making under AI oversight.\footnote{This illustrates how insights from behavioral economics can play a key role in understanding AI-human interactions (\cite{Camerer2019}).}